mikics/gsoc-jupyterbook/submission.md

 ```

 Then, as in the first demo, we calculated the efficiencies and compared them with analytical ones.
 For scattering efficiencies, we needed to define
-the integration line slightly differently with respect to demo #1, since
+the integration domain slightly differently with respect to demo #1, since
 we have to deal with an inner facet:

 ```